linkeddatacenter/kees/README.md

 **kees:InferredDataGraph** states a named graph that contains only RDF statements derived from a reasoning.

 [TO BE REVISED] **kees:LinkedDataGraph** states a named graph that contains only RDF statements derived from a data source.
-When possible, the source SHOULD be referrenced as dct:source property with a range dcat:Dastasets.
+When possible, the source SHOULD be referrenced as dct:source property with a range dcat:DastaSet.
+The DataSet should expose following properties:

+- dct:modified  with range a xsd:dateTime literal;
+- dct:accrualMethod that points to the method to be used to ingest information in the knowwledge base; the method description is implementation dependent.
+- dct:accrualPeriodicity that express the frequency with which items are added to the knowledge base;
+- dcat:distribution that points to a dcat:Distribution object that represents web resource with a dcat:license property.

 A KEES agent MUST recognize all mandatory properties defined in DCAT-AP for dcat:Dataset and dcat:Distribution plus dct:modified property on dcat:Dataset.
 [NOTE. this concept should be extended to cover the case of a graph with more than a data source or from a a portion of a data source]

 Beside classes and properties, kees vocabulary defines a set of individuals: